How to Make a Profit With Your Lemonade Stand

 Setting a Price to Make a Profit

-Once your child has figured out the most cost effective way to make lemonade, it’s time for him to figure out how to make some money on the deal.
-To do that, he’ll need to calculate how much each cup of lemonade costs him.
+Once your child has figured out the most cost-effective way to make lemonade, it’s time for them to figure out how to make some money on the deal.
+To do that, they’ll need to calculate how much each cup of lemonade costs.
 The formula to do that is:

 Let’s say your child spent $20 on supplies and has 50 cups of lemonade.
-Each cup costs him about 40 cents to make.
-To make a profit, he’ll have to sell each cup for more than 40 cents.
-It’s up to him to figure out how much more.
+Each cup costs them about 40 cents to make.
+To make a profit, they'll have to sell each cup for more than 40 cents.
+It’s up to them to figure out how much more.

-If he has an idea of how much money he wants to make, it’s a little bit easier.
-If he wants to make double the amount of money he spent, he simply needs to double his cost.
+If they have an idea of how much money they want to make, it’s a little bit easier.
+If they want to make double the amount of money they spent, they simply need to double their cost.
 In the given example, that means each cup would have to be 80 cents.

 However, it’s important to help kids think about the realities of selling lemonade in terms of being able to easily calculate the cost of multiple cups and being able to make change for people.
 Ask your child the following questions: